Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Rice Stats and Trends

-- This season, the Owls are winless against the spread when entering a game as a favorite of 2.5 points or more.
+- The Owls have yet to cover the spread this season when favored by 2.5 points or more.

 - Rice's games this year have gone over the total in four out of four opportunities.

-- This year, the Owls have turned the ball over 10 times, five more than the Golden Eagles' takeaways (5).
+- The Owls have turned the ball over five more times (10 total) than the Golden Eagles have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Rice at SISportsbook.